 A Tale of Two Websites

-We’ve been working on self-promotion lately and to that end we’re recognized as a top Video Production Company on DesignRush.
+We’ve been working on self-promotion lately and to that end we’re currently recognized as a top Video Production Company on DesignRush.
 We’re also listed on ProductionHub, Google, LinkedIn, Facebook, Yelp, YouTube and many others.
 The field is growing, even as some lists drop out, such as the recent demise of Google+.

 While searching for erroneous or out-of-date information about us, I ran across blatant plagiarism.
 It was online for seventeen years!